 During IVF you may feel like your body is no longer your own.
 Your fertility, your future, in fact, is largely in the hands of the doctors treating you.
 Your partner could be experiencing a similar sense of loss of control and frustration.
 This might be especially hard for him to accept, if up until now he has seen it as his job to take care of you and provide a secure future for you both.

 He could simply be really, really worried about you.
 You are taking all kinds of fertility drugs which may or may not have some adverse effects on your health, you’re probably very tired and you have a lot invested emotionally in this process.
-He’s probably worried about what will happen if you don’t get pregnant and maybe even what will happen if you do (given the risk of multiple pregnancy associated with IVF).
+He’s probably worried about what will happen if you don’t get pregnant and maybe even what will happen if you do (given the risk of multiple pregnancies associated with IVF).
 He might also be feeling the financial strain and is worried about providing for you and, hopefully, a baby.
 IVF is an expensive treatment.

 What To Do